snandakumar87/rhpam-cucumber/README.md

    cd simple_process_test
    mvn clean install
    ```
-3. Run the Example.feature or mvn clean test.
+3. On this repo, Run the Example.feature or mvn clean test.
 The test reports are available @ /target/surefire-reports